kvesteri/wtforms-json/docs/index.rst

 - Support for patch data requests with patch_data Form property

-- Function for converting JSON data into dict that WTForms understands (flatten_dict function)
+- Function for converting JSON data into dict that WTForms understands (flatten_json function)

 Quickstart